jkingportfolio/CI_PP1_TheCocktailBar/README.md

 #### News

-The news section is made up of 6 blocks
+The News section is made up of 6 blocks

 - Each block communicates one of several updates to the user
 - Each block has a hover over effect